enkelprifti98/packet-block-storage-windows/README.md

 ![script-editor-button](/images/script-editor-button.png)

 On the script editor, paste the code that we copied earlier (CTRL + V) and save the script as a `.ps1` file.
-The file can be save in any location but I'm using the Desktop folder.
+The file can be saved in any location but I'm using the Desktop folder.
 You can give it any name but for this example I'm naming it `packet-block-storage-windows`.
 On the "save as type" list, select `PowerShell Scripts (*.ps1)` and then click save.

 ![download-script](/images/download-script.png)